 - A Titleist prize pack with a sleeve of yellow Titleist golf balls and a black Titleist towel OR Titleist valuables pouch

-- 5 special Yellow Tickets that allow the bearer to attend any one day of the 2020 Australian PGA Championship, to be held at Royal Queensland Golf Club from 3-6 December 2020
+- Five special Yellow Tickets that allow the bearer to attend any one day of the 2020 Australian PGA Championship

-- To be eligible for the Major Prize Draw, clubs must complete a #DoingItForJarrod registration form by 30 September 2020 and must nominate a date between 1 October 2020 and 30 November 2020 to hold your event.
+- To be eligible for the major prize draw, clubs must complete a #DoingItForJarrod registration form by 25 October2020 and must nominate a date between 1 October 2020 and 30 November 2020 to hold their event.

-- The Major Prize will be drawn on 12 October 2020 with three clubs in total to be chosen at random and the winners to be contacted directly by Challenge.
+- The major prize will be drawn on 30 October 2020 with three clubs to be chosen at random and the winners to be contacted directly by Challenge.

-- The Major Prize includes return economy class airfares to Brisbane from an Australian capital city, a standard twin share room, airport transfers to and from the accommodation, General Admission access to the golf, and an amateur playing spot in the 2020 Australian PGA Championship Pro-Am to be held at Royal Queensland Golf Club on Wednesday 2 December.
+- The major prize includes return economy class airfares to Brisbane from an Australian capital city, a standard twin share room, airport transfers to and from the accommodation, general admission access to the golf, and an amateur playing spot in the Australian PGA Championship Pro-Am to be held at Royal Queensland Golf Club on Wednesday 2 December.

 - The prize, or any unused portion of the prize, is not transferable or exchangeable and cannot be taken as cash.

-- If spectators are not allowed on-course for the 2020 Australian PGA Championship and/or the pro-am does not proceed as planned, the Major Prize will be rolled over to 2021 and the winners will be offered the same inclusions as listed above.
+- If spectators are not allowed on-course for the 2020 Australian PGA Championship and/or the Pro-Am does not proceed as planned, the major prize will be rolled over to 2021 and the winners offered the same inclusions as listed above.